-- Liaison with previous school or pre-school setting - Concerns raised by a parent - Concerns raised by a teacher - Reception staff and the SENDCO arrange 'Early Intervention' meetings with parents of children where there are concerns about the child's progress or development - Child performing below 'age related expectations' as identified in half termly tracking reviews by class teachers - Liaison with external agencies e.g. for a physical/sensory issue, speech and language - Use of tools for standardised assessment such as: Salford Reading Test and Star Reader - •Children with an EHCP (Education Health and Care Plan) already have many of their needs clearly identified.
-Their placement at our school is a decision that is made by the Local Education Authority, the School's Academy Committee and the parents.
+- Liaison with previous school or pre-school setting - Concerns raised by a parent - Concerns raised by a teacher - •Reception staff and the SENCO arrange 'Early Intervention' meetings with parents of children where there are concerns about the child's progress or development - Child performing below 'age related expectations' as identified in half termly tracking reviews by class teachers - Liaison with external agencies e.g. for a physical/sensory issue, speech and language - •Use of tools for standardised assessment such as: Salford Reading Test, Helen Arkell Spelling Test - Children with a Statement / EHCP (Education Health and Care Plan) already have many of their needs clearly identified.
+Their placement at our school is a decision that is made by the Local Education Authority and the parents.